Szynal/video-events-app/README.md

 ## Overview:

 The project is carried out as part of an additional course at the Faculty of Electronics of the Wrocław University of Technology.

+SUBJECT OBJECTIVES

+  * Learning about multimedia processing methods
+  * Acquiring knowledge of programming multimedia processing applications
+  * Acquisition of knowledge in the use of multimedia containers
+  * Acquisition of knowledge in the field of software testing
+  * Acquiring the ability to analyze multimedia signals
+  * Acquiring the ability to use tools that facilitate planning and running a programming project
+  * Acquiring the skills to automate software tests

 The project is carried out by specialists from Dolby Poland Sp. z o.o. from Wroclaw.

 ## Host of the frontend application: